Updated: Dec 18th, 2020

 High Blood Pressure Risk Factors for Women

-Since you are unlikely to have symptoms of hypertension, it is good to learn the risk factors so you have some idea of your risk.
-You should contact your healthcare provider if you have prehypertension or high risk for hypertension.
+Since you are unlikely to have symptoms of hypertension, it is good to learn the factors of risk so you have some idea for yourself You should contact your healthcare provider if you have prehypertension or high risk for hypertension.
 Even if your risk is low, you should find your blood pressure so you have a baseline to work from so you can stay healthy in the future.

 The risk factors for high blood pressure include both genetic factors as well as modifiable factors, or factors that can be controlled.
 These are the factors you cannot control.

-Modifiable Risk Factors for High Blood Pressure in Women
+Modifiable Risks for High Blood Pressure in Women

 Hypertension at Work